UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

 Module ID: 1000
 ```

-The structure is as follows:
+The structure is described as follows:
-* Ignore all text until you encounter an underline
+* Text before the underline are just comments
 * Then you will find the term `Subject Area:` followed by the subject area code (string)
 * Then you will find the term `Module ID:` followed by the module code (integer)